Open-source appropriate technology

 Open-source appropriate technology (OSAT) is appropriate technology developed through the principles of the open-design movement.
-Appropriate technology is technology designed with special consideration to the environmental, ethical, cultural, social, political, and economic aspects of the community it is intended for.
-Open design is public and licensed to allow it to be used, modified and distributed freely.
+Appropriate technology is technology designed with special consideration for the environmental, ethical, cultural, social, political, and economic aspects of the community it is intended for.
+Open design is public and licensed to allow it to be used, modified, and distributed freely.

 Benefits

-Open source is a development method for appropriate technology that utilizes distributed peer review and transparency of process.
+Open source is a development method for appropriate technology that utilizes distributed peer review and transparency of the process.